hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B1_alignment.md

 ### Running STAR script to take a filename as input

-The interactive queue on Orchestra offers a great way to test commands to make sure they perform the way you intend before adding them a script.
+The interactive partition on O2 offers a great way to test commands to make sure they perform the way you intend before adding them a script.
 Now that we know the STAR command executed properly, we want to create a script with some flexibility that will take a filename as input to run the STAR command.

 #### Positional parameters